Limit Your Liability

 - Choose an investigator who is insured.
 An investigator with sufficient commercial automobile, professional liability, and errors and omissions insurance coverage will prevent liability from falling back to the client if an investigation goes wrong.
 API carries all of these required insurances.

 - Ask the investigators you use whether the information/documentation they provide will be able to withstand the scrutiny of opposing counsel.
 Is the documentation accurate, factual, and unbiased?
 Was the information/documentation obtained legally?
 Information is of no benefit in a legal setting if it cannot withstand scrutiny and cannot be entered into evidence for a case.
 API approaches every case with the thought that it will be used in a legal setting.
 Therefore our investigations are accurate, factual, unbiased, and can withstand scrutiny.

 - Do your investigators adhere to applicable laws during the process of the investigation?
 Do they adhere to ethical standards set forth by state and national investigative associations?
 Does the investigator use ‘baiting’ methods by contacting the represented parties, and are they aware of the difference between surveillance and harassment/stalking?
 Investigators who do not take into consideration trespassing, expectation of privacy, FCRA compliance, etc. will surely increase the liability to their clients.
 For insurers, an improper investigation can even increase the risk for bad faith claims against those insurers.
 API protects our clients by holding itself to the highest ethical standard, and we uphold your ethical obligation as ours.

 - Ask your investigator if the equipment he/she uses can withstand legal scrutiny.
 Was a GPS tracking device improperly/illegally used on your case?
 Will the video/photo equipment be able to display the date and time-stamped footage?
-Will the video/photo equipment be able to document footage which cannot be easily modified, edited, or otherwise altered?
+Will the video/photo equipment be able to document footage that cannot be easily modified, edited, or otherwise altered?
 Improperly used equipment can result in increased liability.
 API ensures that its equipment will provide documentation that can withstand legal scrutiny.